dirigible-io/dirigible-io.github.io/docs-help/docs/development/index.md

 ## References

-So far we saw how easy it is to create and modify a `Hello World` RESTful service, but Eclipse Dirigible capabilities goes way beyond that:
+So far we saw how easy it is to create and modify a `Hello World` RESTful service, but Eclipse Dirigible capabilities goes way beyond that.

+!!! abstract "References"

-* You can explore the [Tutorials](/help/tutorials/application-development/bookstore/) section for more scenarios.
+    - You can explore the [Tutorials](/help/tutorials/application-development/bookstore/) section for more scenarios.
-* If you would like to build complex services, you can go to the [API](/api/) section.
+    - If you would like to build complex services, you can go to the [API](/api/) section to find more JavaScript APIs that Eclipse Dirigible provides out-of-the-box.
-* If you are curious what you can do with Eclipse Dirigible apart from writing server-side JavaScript services, you can have a look at the [features](/help/overview/features/) section.
+    - If you are curious what you can do with Eclipse Dirigible apart from writing server-side JavaScript services, you can have a look at the [features](/help/overview/features/) section.
-* In case you are interested in `Modeling` and `Generation` with the `Low-Code/No-Code` tooling of Eclipse Dirigible, you can read about [Entity Data Models](/help/development/concepts/entity-service/) and [Generation](/help/development/concepts/generation/).
+    - In case you are interested in `Modeling` and `Generation` with the `Low-Code/No-Code` tooling of Eclipse Dirigible, you can read about [Entity Data Models](/help/development/concepts/entity-service/) and [Generation](/help/development/concepts/generation/).